openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/FFI/cangjie-arkts/add_cangjie_page.md

-# Adding a Cangjie Page
+# Adding Cangjie Pages

-In ArkTS using Cangjie, adding a Cangjie Page (Page) is supported.
+In ArkTS using Cangjie, adding Cangjie Pages (Page) is supported.
 In OpenHarmony, a page is part of the application interface responsible for displaying user interface elements such as text, buttons, images, etc., as well as handling user interactions.

 > **Note:**
 >
-> In hybrid development scenarios involving Cangjie and ArkTS, a Cangjie page is not a full-fledged page with a complete lifecycle in the true sense.
-It can only be embedded into an ArkTS page as a component.
-Therefore, an @Entry page must be provided on the ArkTS side as a container to load the Cangjie page.
-Hereafter, such Cangjie pages will be referred to as Cangjie page components.
+> In hybrid development scenarios combining Cangjie and ArkTS, a Cangjie Page is not a true page with a complete lifecycle.
+It can only be embedded into ArkTS pages as a component.
+Therefore, an @Entry page must be provided on the ArkTS side as a container to load the Cangjie Page.
+Hereafter, such Cangjie Pages will be referred to as Cangjie Page Components.

-The steps to add a Cangjie page in DevEco Studio are as follows:
+The steps to add a Cangjie Page in DevEco Studio are as follows:

 1. In the **Project** window, navigate to **entry > src > main**, right-click the **cangjie** folder, and select **New > Cangjie HybridComponent File**.
 Name it **Second**, as shown below:

    ![image-20250415101819817](../../figures/add_cangjie_page_1.png)

-2. The Cangjie page component files will be generated under the Cangjie directory:
+2. The Cangjie Page Component files will be generated in the Cangjie directory:

    ![image-20250415102758546](../../figures/add_cangjie_page_2.png)